sveltia/sveltia-cms/README.md

 ### Our goals

 - Making Sveltia CMS a viable successor to Netlify CMS
-- Emerging as the leading open source offering in the Git-based headless CMS market
+- Emerging as the leading open source offering in the Git-based headless content management system (CMS) and digital asset management (DAM) markets
 - Empowering small businesses and individuals who need a simple, free, yet powerful CMS solution
 - Showcasing the vast potential of the Svelte framework